selimssevgi/junior-project/README.md

 * Fix imdb votes number, put dots or commas
 * 3.5/10 (10) amr rating system
 * add user rated movies page
+* add stats like 'has in his favorite list' or 'watches list' for each movie